mizkichan/c17parser/README.md

 </translation_unit>
 ```

-Note that `c2xml` input source code must be preprocessed; that is, input code should not include preprocessor directives, such as `#include` adn `#define`.
+Note that `c2xml` input source code must be preprocessed; that is, input code should not include preprocessor directives, such as `#include` and `#define`.

+## Things to do

+- complete lexical analysis.
+  - character constant
+  - floating constant
+  - escape sequences in string literal
+  - usw.
+- enum parsing needs the lexer hack but not implemented.

+I will appreciate any form of your contribution or cooperation.